-2. The plans and applications for the device are prepared by a Professional Engineer or Registered Architect and submitted to the NYC DEP.
+2. The plans and applications for the device are prepared by a Professional Engineer and submitted to the NYC DEP.
 A $350 filing fee is required to be submitted to the NYC DEP for each newly-proposed device.
 Multiple devices may be required depending upon the number of incoming and combined water services in the building.

 5. The new required devices are to be installed by a Licensed Master Plumber according to the approved plans.

 The following installation prices (in addition to filing and violations removal costs) are estimated based on average industry prices for parts and labor:

 For very small buildings (1 story) installation should cost between $3,000 and $5,000.

 For small buildings (2 story) installation should cost between $3,750 and $5,500.

 For small to mid-size buildings (car washes, laundromats, small manufacturers) installation should cost between $5,000 and $7,000.